Lucas-COX/golagen/README.md

 - Generate a Makefile calling all the lambda ones and regenerating them if needed
 - Add custom rules to the generated Makefile for each entry and for the global one
 - Deploy particular lambdas, using aws-sam if possible else aws-cli
+- Use semantic release to have a decent versionning and build the release binary using the version number and build time